jnozzi/cocoadev.com/markdown/DownloadingFontsInAnEPSF.md

-My application needs to create General/EPSFs and I have a problem with including fonts in the file.
-There must be system calls to get a font and convert it to postscript, as dataWithEPSInsideRect: in General/NSView must use it, alternatively there must be a way to get the outlines that make up a specific character and use that as part of the file.
+My application needs to create EPSFs and I have a problem with including fonts in the file.
+There must be system calls to get a font and convert it to postscript, as dataWithEPSInsideRect: in NSView must use it, alternatively there must be a way to get the outlines that make up a specific character and use that as part of the file.

 Using dataWithEPSInsideRect: is not an option as it doesn't include colour information in a way that is needed for separations, unless anyone knows differently?